 The Marble Galleries were established in 2006 by a gift in memory of Louise Bougie Beland from the John H. Marble Endowment Fund of the Community Foundation for Monterey County.
-The upstairs galleries feature changing installations of California Art in diverse media from early California to the present – drawn primarily from the Museum’s outstanding collection.
-Occasionally, touring exhibitions of California art are also shown in these galleries, as well as individual artworks on short and long-term loan.
-Currently on view are works by James Fitzgerald, Armin Hansen, Miki Hayakawa, and a recently conserved Tulita Westfall painting, among others.
+The upstairs galleries feature changing installations of California Art in diverse media from 19th century California up to the present – drawn primarily from the Museum’s outstanding collection.
+Occasionally, touring exhibitions of California art will also be shown in these galleries, and may include individual artworks on short and long-term loan to the Museum.
+Currently on view are works by Deborah Butterfield, Xavier Gonzalez, Eduardo Carrillo, Francis McComas, E. Charlton Fortune, and Henrietta Shore, among others.

 Image: Henrietta Shore (1880-1963), Untitled (lettuce pickers), ca. 1935-1942, oil on canvas, 42 x 40.25 in.
 (106.68 x 102.235 cm), Loan from the Fine Arts Collection, U.S. General Services Administration, WPA Federal Art Project, 1935-1942.